Serving Others and Mental Health

 by Fr.
 Tommy Lane

-In our first reading (Jer 23:1-6) the prophet Jeremiah pronounces a word of doom on the shepherds of Israel because instead of serving others they were more interested in serving themselves.
+In the first reading (Jer 23:1-6), the prophet Jeremiah pronounces a word of doom on the shepherds of Israel because instead of serving others, they were more interested in serving themselves.
 Jeremiah was referring to the kings.
 The kings in Israel were regarded as adopted by God as his son on the day of their coronation (e.g. Ps 2:7).
-They were to be a reflection of the love of God but unfortunately most of them were poor leaders who were more interested in looking after themselves than their people.
+They were to reflect the love of God but unfortunately most of them were poor leaders who were more interested in looking after themselves than their people.
 And so in our first reading Jeremiah says, “Doom to the shepherds who allow the flock of my pasture to be destroyed and scattered.”
-(Jer 23:1) But there is hope at the end of the passage because God promises through Jeremiah that he will send them someone who will reign as true king and be wise (Jer 23:5-6), and that of course refers to Jesus coming as Messiah.
+(Jer 23:1) But there is hope at the end of the passage because God promises through Jeremiah that he will send them someone who will reign as true king and be wise (Jer 23:5-6), and that, of course, refers to Jesus coming as Messiah.
 We can see our beautiful Psalm

 The Lord is my shepherd,